198thread/lineup/README.md

     A --> F{{Light-Blue Puzzle Piece}}
     F --> G[[Sky]]
 ```
-Machine learning gives up some ways to reduce the Δtime it takes to build up references.
+To reduce the Δtime it takes to build up references, machine learning libraries can be used.

 As PJ Vogt's [Search Engine podcast](https://podcasts.apple.com/gb/podcast/should-this-creepy-search-engine-exist/id1614253637?i=1000655151849) discusses, this is possible for faces.